EU’s Stricter Cultural Goods Regulation Sparks Antiques Market Fallout

 A recent ruling by the United States Court of Appeals in Washington, D.C. has reaffirmed that artworks created solely by artificial intelligence without human involvement are not eligible for copyright protection under U.S. law.
 The...

-UK’s AI Copyright Reform Faces Legal and Academic Criticism
+UK AI Copyright Reform Faces Strong Legal and Academic Opposition

 The Guardian’s Editorial on AI and Copyright: Protecting Human Creativity